ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 - Get your resume ready

 ## Spring (Semester 4)
-This is considered the hardest semester by many.
+**This is considered the hardest semester by many.
 This is mainly because CS 250 is the hardest CS class, let alone ECE.
-That's a lot of work but 213 and 231 sneaks up on you with their assignments.
+That's a lot of work but 213 and 231 sneaks up on you with their assignments.**

 #### CS 250
-Math course in CS
+- Math course in Computer Science
-Literally no tips, just bite the bullet, this class is god awful
+- Literally no tips, just bite the bullet, this class is god awful

 #### ECE 213
 - This class you learn about signals and waves